Metallus (MTUS) & Its Peers Head-To-Head Review

 |58

-As a group, “Blast furnaces & steel mills” companies have a potential upside of 4.91%.
-Given Metallus’ peers higher possible upside, analysts clearly believe Metallus has less favorable growth aspects than its peers.
+As a group, “Blast furnaces & steel mills” companies have a potential upside of 14.72%.
+Given Metallus’ rivals higher possible upside, analysts clearly believe Metallus has less favorable growth aspects than its rivals.

 Profitability

-This table compares Metallus and its peers’ net margins, return on equity and return on assets.
+This table compares Metallus and its rivals’ net margins, return on equity and return on assets.

 |Net Margins